 Machneyuda Restaurant, Jerusalem, $$$

-Now a famous TV chef in Israel, Assaf Granit started as part owner of this innovative restaurant that blends traditions into a unique dining experience.
+Now a famous TV chef in Israel, with restaurants in London and Berlin, Assaf Granit started as part owner of this innovative restaurant that blends traditions into a unique dining experience.
 It’s one of the most happening restaurants in the country, and you can’t help but be caught up in the energy of the place.
 Part market restaurant, part high-cuisine, part nightclub – both the atmosphere and the food at Machneyuda capture the lively personality of Israel.
 Located in Jerusalem’s Mahane Yehuda market, or “The Shuk.”

 Shlomi, north of Naahriya, on route 899 near the Lebanese border, a few kilometers from the Mediterranean, serving really great traditional Lebanese food.